-David Bright is department chair and a tenured Professor of Organizational Behavior and Organization Development.
+David Bright is the former department chair and a tenured Professor of Organizational Behavior and Organization Development.
 He received a Ph.D. in Organizational Behavior from the Weatherhead School of Management at Case Western Reserve University in 2005.

 David has 25 years of experience as a professional facilitator and executive coach with with expertise in training, leadership development, team dynamics, organizational development, strategic planning and change management processes.
 He designs holistic, customized services that maximize the likelihood for successful change.
 In recent years, he has specialized in helping executives who are experiencing deep challenges.
 He is an accredited consultant for the Emotional and Social Competence Inventory (ESCI).